Ginxss/tfds/README.md

 The entries are sorted by the key.
 If only sorting by value is needed, the values should just have themselves as keys.

-Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended for that.
+Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended for that, because of its simpler interface.

 The search tree deallocates on destruction.